-The clausal phase β is pronounced in its derived position internal to displaced α ; it is not pronounced in its original position (or omitted from the final string).
-This means that there is no Spell-Out, and no structure is eliminated: there is only TRANSFER, which renders β inaccessible to subsequent manipulation.10 cannot be modified at later cycles.
+The clausal phase β is pronounced in its derived position internal to displaced α; it is not pronounced in its original position (or omitted from the final string).
+This means that there is no Spell-Out, and no structure is eliminated: there is only TRANSFER, which renders β inaccessible to subsequent manipulation.
+10

+At the C-I interface, global principles of interpretation such as Condition C of the Binding Theory and the unboundedness of operator-variable dependencies (including "reconstruction" effects, as in (11) above) suggest the same conclusion: transferred phases remain accessible, but they cannot be modified at later cycles.
 This is a version of the Phase Impenetrability Condition (PIC) that permits Probe-Goal relations across phase boundaries, as long as these only manipulate the Probe.
-Examples are the well-known quirky-subject configurations in which C-T agrees (at least optionally) with an internal argument in situ and cases of long-distance agreement across finite-clause boundaries (D'Alessandro et al. 2008; Richards 2012).11
+Examples include the well-known quirky-subject configurations in which C-T agrees (at least optionally) with an internal argument in situ and cases of long-distance agreement across finite-clause boundaries (D'Alessandro et al. 2008: Richards 2012).11

-At the C-I interface, global principles of interpretation such as Condition C of the Binding Theory and the unbounded character of operator-variable dependencies (including "reconstruction" effects, as in (11) above) suggest the same conclusion: transferred phases remain accessible, but they